oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

 **<details><summary>Task 2 - Start a Migration Evaluation </summary>**
 <p>

-1. Login to ZDM Service Host and switch to zdmuer.
+1. Login to ZDM Service Host and switch to zdmuser.

 2. Check the status of ZDM service.